Damascus Gate: Culture and literature

-Symbol for Palestinian struggle
+Damascus Gate is the title of Robert Stone's 1998 novel, set in Jerusalem at the turn of the millennium.

+Violent confrontations

 Nazmi Jubeh, a professor at Birzeit University, said of Damascus Gate, "[It] has become a symbol for the Palestinian national struggle because of its accessibility to Palestinians and the main connecting point for both worshippers and for markets."
 Damascus Gate has been an ongoing site of violent confrontations between Palestinians and Israeli soldiers and police.
-In 2016, there were more than 15 attacks at the gate and the Washington Post published an article entitled "Jerusalem's ancient Damascus Gate is at the heart of a modern wave of violence".
+In 2016, there were more than 15 attacks at the gate.
+The Washington Post published an article that year, entitled "Jerusalem's ancient Damascus Gate is at the heart of a modern wave of violence".

 In April 2021, Israeli police closed the staired plaza outside the gate, a traditional holiday gathering spot for Palestinians.
-The closure triggered violent night clashes, the barricades were removed after several days.
+The closure triggered violent night clashes; the barricades were removed after several days.

-On 18 October, 2021, at least 22 Palestinians were wounded and 25 arrested.
-Since October 10, when Jerusalem Municipality renewed excavations of graves in the historic Muslim Al-Yusufiye cemetery near the Old City, mounting Palestinian anger has led to daily and nightly arrests.
+On 18 October 2021, at least 22 Palestinians were wounded and 25 arrested.
+Since 10 October, when Jerusalem Municipality renewed excavations of graves in the historic Muslim Bab al-Asbat Cemetery near the Old City, mounting Palestinian anger led to daily arrests.